Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference: Conclusion

 \section{Conclusion}

-We present an extensive analysis of tool-based LLM agentic applications deployed in production.
-Our study identifies three key challenges: (a) tool latency contributes significantly to overall response time (30–80\%), (b) KV-cache hit rates degrade despite substantial context reuse across agentic iterations, and (c) sequential orchestration fails to exploit potential intra-request parallelism.
-These challenges stem from a fundamental limitation in current deployments that treat orchestration and the LLM backend as independent components.
-To address this, we propose \sysname{}, a co-designed orchestration–LLM backend system that eliminates this separation.
-This co-design enables three core optimizations: (a) parallel execution via prompt splitting, (b) overlapping multiple tool-call fanouts with decoding, and (c) workload-aware KV-cache management and scheduling.
-Our evaluations demonstrate the effectiveness of \sysname, achieving 10 -- 15\% reduction in both FTR (first token rendered) and end-to-end latency compared to state-of-the-art baselines.
+We present an extensive analysis of production tool-based LLM agentic applications, identifying three fundamental bottlenecks: (i) tool latency dominates end-to-end response time (30–85\%), (ii) KV-cache effectiveness degrades despite significant context reuse across iterations, and (iii) sequential orchestration under-utilizes intra-request parallelism.
+These inefficiencies stem from decoupling orchestration from the LLM backend.
+We address this with \sysname{}, a co-designed agentic serving system. \sysname{} enables prompt-level parallelism, overlaps tool-call fan-outs with decoding, and incorporates workload-aware KV-cache management and scheduling. \sysname{} sustains up to 77\% higher load at the same median latency, highlighting the need for coordinated orchestration–LLM co-design to scale agentic systems efficiently.